|

 setup

-• release and aggressive have --spawn and --fork as startup.
+--spawn and --fork as startup.--send-X

-• the --send-nothing is 5% slower than Python, this is cost of the Ruby specific overhead for long-jump protection on error.
+--send-XXX speed is fast, close to C and C++, faster than Python.--send-nothing is 5% slower than Python, this is cost of the Ruby specific overhead for long-jump protection on error.--parent

 In my specific case, the Garbage-Collection (GC) had a problem with a programming error in the constructor of a callback or the unintentional deletion of a local variable.